hainuo-wang/XReflection/README.md

 ---
 ## 🏆 Award

-Our team won the 1st place in the NTIRE 2025 Challenge on Single Image Reflection Removal in the Wild.
+Equipped with XReflection, our team won the 1st place in the NTIRE 2025 Challenge on Single Image Reflection Removal in the Wild.

 <div align="center"><img src="docs/_static/NTIRE.png" alt="NTIRE 2025 Award" width="80%"/></div>